-The Disaster Recovery Unit (DRU) of the Office of Community Development (OCD), Division of Administration, was created in the aftermath of the 2005 Hurricanes Katrina, Rita, and Wilma.
+The Disaster Recovery Unit (DRU) of the Office of Community Development (OCD), Division of Administration, was created in the aftermath of the 2005 Hurricanes Katrina and Rita.
 The purpose of this unit is to administer the CDBG Disaster Recovery funds approved by Congress on December 23, 2005.
 Personnel were hired from around the United States with experience in all aspects of the CDBG program.
-Managers and staff were hired in the areas of homeownership housing, multifamily/rental/supportive housing, infrastructure, econonomic development, policy/reporting, legal, and financial and auditing.
+Managers and staff were hired in the areas of homeownership housing, multifamily/rental/supportive housing, infrastructure, economic development, policy/reporting, legal, and financial and auditing.
 Employees of the Office of Community Development, CDBG Program, are available for training new employees.
 In addition, OCD provided CDBG boot camp training in partnership with the Council of State Community Development Agencies.
-The Division of Administration&rsquos resources are available for expertise in budgeting, accounting, reporting, contract review and legal matters and we are in close contact with the Legislative Auditors in our State.
+The Division of Administration is resources are available for expertise in budgeting, accounting, reporting, contract review and legal matters and we are in close contact with the Legislative Auditors in our State.

-At present, there are 27 people hired in the Disaster Recovery Unit.
-Approval was received in September, 2006, for an additional 49 positions.
+At present, there are 37 people hired in the Disaster Recovery Unit, 10 of which were hired during the quarter.
+Approval was received in September 2006, for an additional 49 positions, currently there 23 vacancies.
 This does not include the 30 approved LRA positions.
-The administration budget will be used to fund salaries, related benefits, travel, operating supplies and services, professional services and interagency transfers.
+The administration budget will be used to fund salaries, related benefits, travel, operating supplies and services, professional services and inter agency transfers.
 Meetings are being held throughout the impacted parishes for citizen awareness and input of the needs that our funds can address.
-The state follows the State Procurement Code and all other subrecipients are required to follow Title 24 Part 84 and Part 85.
+The state follows the State Procurement Code and all other sub recipients are required to follow Title 24 Part 84 and Part 85.
 Monitoring plans are being developed for the new disaster recovery activities funded under this program.

-AddressCityCountyStateZipStatus / Accept1201 North Third StreetBaton RougeEast Baton RougeLouisiana70804Not Validated / N
+AddressCityCountyStateZipStatus / Accept1201 North Third StreetBaton RougeEast Baton RougeLouisiana70802Not Validated / N